rush86999/atomic/README.md

 3. "Block off [time frame] for [task or activity]."
 4. "Find an available time slot for a team meeting with [list of attendees]."
 5. "Let's respond to emails either on 8 - 11 am or 2 - 4 pm on weekdays with a priority of 3"
-6. "Let's have [X] meetings on either Mondays or Wednesdays, anytime between 8 - 11 am and keep it a priority of 5"
+6. "Let's have [X] meetings on either Mondays or Wednesdays, anytime between 8 - 11 am, and keep it a priority of 5"
 7. "When is my next appointment?"
 8. "What time is my meeting with [person] on [date]?"
 9. "Are there any overlapping events on my calendar?"